-When they were unable to tell him, Haskell executed the two parents and their five young children.
-Their oldest daughter managed to survive with a critical head injury and notified the police that he was headed to her grandparents’ home to kill them.
+When they could not tell him, Haskell executed the two parents and their five young children.
+Their oldest daughter managed to survive a critical head injury and notified the police that he was headed to her grandparents’ home to kill them.

 This is a powerful personal story that naturally attracts human interest and sympathy.
-Good people needlessly lost their lives because of our continued tolerance of domestic violence and so many others, particularly the murderers’ ex-wife and children must try to live with this trauma for the rest of their lives.
+Good people needlessly lost their lives because of our continued tolerance of domestic violence, and so many others, particularly the murderers’ ex-wives and children, must try to live with this trauma for the rest of their lives.

-Society could better respond to tragedies like this if the media changed the way it covered these stories.
+Society could respond better to tragedies like this if the media changed how it covered these stories.